 Topical steroids are anti-inflammatory agents that can help provide immediate relief for the swelling and redness caused by psoriasis plaques and lesions.

 Ultraviolet light therapy is a powerful treatment for psoriasis.
 Ultraviolet phototherapy penetrates the skin and is able to slow the growth of the overactive skin cells.

 Your Psoriasis Solution in Nashville

-If you’re experiencing uncomfortable redness and plaques due to psoriasis, contact us today at one of our convenient Nashville locations (21st Avenue S area, Southern Hills Medical Center, Centennial Medical Center or TriStar Medical Plaza Brentwood) or our Clarksville office to schedule a formal evaluation and to start you on the road to relief.
+If you’re experiencing uncomfortable redness and plaques due to psoriasis, contact us today at one of our convenient Nashville locations (21st Avenue S., Southern Hills Medical Center, Centennial Medical Center and St. Thomas Medical Center – Lennox Village) or our Clarksville office to schedule a formal evaluation and to start you on the road to relief.

 Next, learn about Rosacea.